-Ma’at is the goddess of truth, justice, divine order, cosmic order and balance.
+Ma’at is the Goddess of truth, justice, divine order, cosmic order and balance.
 She is depicted with wings of a vulture, her special animal, and the feather of truth in her headdress.
-She also carries an ankh, the key of life, and sometimes a scepter.
-Ma’at can be traced as far back as the Old Kingdom.
-She is the daughter of Ra, sometimes even referred to as the “eye of Ra.”
+She also carries an Ankh, the key of life, and sometimes a scepter.
+Ma’at can be traced as far back as the Old Kingdom (circa 3200 BCE).
+She is the daughter of Ra, sometimes referred to as the “eye of Ra.”
 Her equivalent and husband is Thoth, and her opposite is her brother Set.
-The Goddess Ma’at was most cherished by the rulers of ancient Egypt, and most of them were referred to as “Beloved of Ma’at.”
-Pharaohs would carry an effigy of Ma’at seated as a sign that he represented her regime.of truth.
+The Goddess Ma’at was most cherished by the rulers of ancient Egypt, and most were referred to as “Beloved of Ma’at.”
+Pharaohs would carry an effigy of Ma’at seated as a sign that he represented her regime of truth.
 She was the personification of the cosmic order and a representation of the stability of the universe.

 Ma’at is almost always shown wearing the feather of truth on top of her head.
 The feather came to be the hieroglyph “Shu” meaning truth.
 According to the Papyrus of Ani and The Book of Coming Forth (Book of the Dead) every person would be judged before Ma’at to determine whether they were truly good and able to move on to the afterlife.
 The feather was weighed against their soul while they stated the 42 Negative Confessions.

-The 42 Negative Confessions of Maat, as translated by E. A. Wallis Budge, are:
+The following are the 42 Ideals of Ma’at as the 42 Negative Confessions translated by E. A. Wallis Budge:

 1. I have not committed sin.